Dog adoption saves lives. Adopt a dog and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

 We also try to match the available dog with the right home.
 All dogs are created equally, but not all dogs are created the same!
 Because German Shepherds are herding dogs, SOME have a very high chase instinct.
 These dogs do better in an environment without cats or small children to herd.

-Once a dog is ready to be adopted, I have interested persons fill out an application form.
-I check the application, contact references and a home check is done.
-There is an adoption fee and a contract to be signed stating that the dog must come back to me if, for any reason, the adopter can't keep the dog.
+Once a dog is ready to be adopted, interested parties are able to fill out an application form.
+From there the application is reviewed, and a meet and greet is schedule to determine if the dog is a good fit within the home and with any other animals that may be there.
+If the potential adopter wishes to proceed, references are checked and a home visit it done.
+There is an adoption fee and a contract to be signed stating that the dog must come back to the rescue if, for any reason, the adopter can't keep the dog.

 Dog adoption and cat adoption saves lives.
 Adopt a dog or adopt a cat and you'll have a friend for life!
 What is the difference between adopting a dog or puppy versus getting dogs for sale or puppies for sale from a dog breeder?
 When someone is breeding puppies, they are creating new dogs who need homes.
 Some people are interested in a very specific breed of dog or puppy and they think the only way to find that specific breed is to buy a dog for sale from a puppy breeder.
 Yet animal shelters are filled with dogs who must find homes.
 So rather than buying a dog or puppy for sale from a dog breeder, we encourage people to adopt a dog or adopt a puppy at their local animal shelter, SPCA, humane society or pet rescue group.